STKtoken/ETH-smart-contracts/README.md

 # ETH-smart-contracts

+**This repository is no longer maintained.
+Our [Multitoken Smart Contract](https://github.com/STKtoken/Multi-Token-smart-contracts) has an implementation of automatic wrapping and unwrapping of ETH.**

 Smart contracts for the ETH payment channel.
 This repo contains the logic to implement a Payment Channel using Ethereum.
 The files contained here are still in development and will be updated in the interests of functionality and security.
 This is *not* to be considered the final version.
 Code related comments or questions can be made using an Issue on GitHub.
 We appreciate your feedback!

 ## Initialize